-So, what are the 7 wonders of the ancient world?
+What are the seven wonders of the ancient world?

 The Lighthouse of Alexandria, Egypt

-This monumental lighthouse stood on the island of Pharos in the harbour of Alexandria, Egypt for an astonishing 1,600 years.
-Reaching an incredible height of 135 meters, the world’s first lighthouse could once spot ships approaching over 100 meters away.
+In the harbour of Alexandria, on the island of Pharos, is the lighthouse which stood for an extraordinary 1,600 years.
+Reaching an incredible height of 135 meters, the world’s first lighthouse could once detect ships approaching over 100 meters away.
 Second only to the Great Pyramid of Giza, the Lighthouse of Alexandria was one of the tallest man-made structures in the world.
 Beginning in 290 BCE, it took 20 years to build and two earthquakes to destroy.
-At the top of the white marble structure, mirrors reflected the sun during the day and a fire during the night.
+Atop the white marble building, mirrors reflected the sun during the day and a fire during the night.
 Ships could see the light at a staggering 35 miles out to sea.

 The Hanging Gardens of Babylon, Iraq

-Now this one does cause disagreements, as there is technically no proof that the Hanging Gardens of Babylon ever existed.
-All we have is what we’ve found in books and journals from that time.
-So whereas the majority believe the Ancient City of Babylon to have once been located in Iraq, some people believe it’s completely fictional.
+Now this one often causes disagreements, as there is officially no proof that the Hanging Gardens of Babylon ever existed.
+All we have is what’s written in books and journals from that time.
+The majority believe that the Ancient City of Babylon was once located in Iraq.
+However, some think it’s entirely fictional.
 Nevertheless, Babylon has stunned us for years.
-In a barren, desert land around 600 BCE, the hanging gardens of Babylon were erected alongside the Euphrates river.
-The gardens themselves were the height of a five story building.
-It had thick walls made of brick and several tiers of verdant, green plants draping down over the edges.
-The most impressive thing though, is the skill of engineering for that time.
-They were able to utilise the river to allow a constant supply of water to the plants.
+In a barren, desert land around 600 BCE, the hanging gardens of Babylon were erected alongside the Euphrates River.
+The gardens themselves were the height of a five-story building.
+It had thick walls made of brick and several tiers of flourishing, green plants draping down over the edges.
+The most impressive part is the skill of engineering for that time.
+They utilised the river to provide a constant supply of water to the plants.

 The Mausoleum at Halicarnassus, Turkey

-One of the most extravagant tombs built for a partner in the history of existence.
-The Mausoleum at Halicarnassus was erected after the death of King Mausolus around 350 BC.
-His wife (also his sister…) decided to build him the largest tomb the world had seen to honour the best king that had ever lived.
-The structure lasted quite a bit longer than other 7 ancient wonders of the world, eventually being destroyed from a series of earthquakes around the 13th and 16th century AD.
-It now lays in complete ruins in what we know as Turkey.
-The tomb stood at 135 feet tall and was created as a symbol of grandeur for the new city.
+One of the most extravagant tombs ever built for a loved one in history.
+The Mausoleum at Halicarnassus was constructed after the death of King Mausolus around 350 BC.
+His wife (also his sister) built him the grandest tomb in existence to honour the best king that had ever lived.
+The building was eventually destroyed by a series of earthquakes around the 13th and 16th century AD.
+It now remains as ruins in what we now call Turkey.
+The tomb stood at 135 feet tall, creating a symbol of grandeur for the new city.
 The Mausoleum at Halicarnassus was so grand, that the king’s name, Mausolus has now become synonymous with the word mausoleum – meaning tomb.

 The Temple of Artemis, Turkey

-In Ephesus (what is now Turkey) a temple was erected as a dedication to the goddess Artemis (the goddess of hunting, animals and earthquakes) around 650 BCE.
-It was decidedly built on marshland in an attempt to keep it safe from earthquakes, however ended up being rebuilt 3 times!
-The first Temple of Artemis was destroyed in either a flood or a war and was rebuilt to a much larger scale.
+In Ephesus (what is now Turkey) a temple was built as a devotion to the goddess Artemis (the goddess of hunting, animals and earthquakes) around 650 BCE.
+The temple was built on marshland in an attempt to keep it safe from earthquakes.
+However, earthquakes were not all they had to worry about.
+The first Temple of Artemis was destroyed and restored to a much larger scale.
 The second was destroyed in a fire and rebuilt as marble.
-Eventually being destroyed by the goths after standing for 600 years.
-The final temple turned out to be 450 feet long, held up by 125 columns!
+Eventually, the third was destroyed by the goths after standing for 600 years.
+Each temple was built a little larger until the final one stood at 450 feet long, held up by 125 columns.

 Colossus of Rhodes, Greece